aspose-barcode/Aspose.BarCode-for-Java/README.md

 by browsing to the folder.
 For Netbeans and Eclipse, you can import project feature.

 Also download the [latest version](http://www.aspose.com/community/files/72/java-components/aspose.barcode-for-java/default.aspx) of Aspose.BarCode for Java and set/fix jar references.

+## Open Source Feel of Aspose.BarCode

+Aspose.BarCode for .NET and Aspose.BarCode for Java are successful commercial products, but our philosophy is to develop them using our unique "*open-source feel*" approach.
+In other words, we at Aspose are extremely customer driven and this shows in:

++ Frequent releases (at least 1-2 a month).
++ Features are prioritized according to your requests.
++ Unlimited free technical support for anyone.
++ Helpful support in the forums and answers within 12-24 hours.
++ Live chat with experienced technical advisors.

+We think that customers who use our products feel that they use an open source product because of the extent they can influence the project, but with the security of a fully committed talented team working on the project.

+The Aspose.BarCode for Java examples published here at GitHub is a part of the above effort.

 ##What examples are included in this repository?